-Chatham University offers MacBook Air computers to incoming freshman as part of their student orientation.
-Faculty members integrate use of the MacBook Air into their curriculum for on-campus and online programs.
+Chatham University offers MacBook Air computers to incoming freshmen as part of their student orientation.
+Faculty members integrate the use of the MacBook Air into their curriculum for on-campus and online programs.

 When an online college offers free laptop programs, they set students up for success on day one.

 College America does not charge extra fees for supplies or books.
 Instead, the school provides students with a laptop and software needed to complete their assignments.
 As part of this generous program, students can keep their laptops when they graduate.
 The cost of the laptops gets rolled into tuition rates to help students save money they might otherwise have to pay out of pocket.